recahaustria/hiring-engineers/answers.md

 > Timeboards are scoped at the same time while screenboards can have widgets tha each have a different timeframe.
 >
 > Timeboards are used for correlations, while screenboards are for sharing data.
+>
+> This [link](https://help.datadoghq.com/hc/en-us/articles/204580349-What-is-the-difference-between-a-ScreenBoard-and-a-TimeBoard-) describes in detail the difference between timeboard and screenboards.

 Sample of Timeboard: